 This sopa is great as leftovers for the next few days.
 Simply place them into an airtight container and store them in the fridge for up to 3 days.

 The noodles might absorb more liquid as it sits for a few days.
-When reheating, add a little chicken stock or water to adjust to the desired consistency.
+When reheating, I like to add a little chicken stock or water to adjust to the desired consistency.

 Heat it over medium heat on stovetop, stirring until heated all through out.
 Similarly, you can heat this up in the microwave as well.

-Try this super simple Mexican soup and get amazed at how something so easy can be so comforting and good.
+Try this super simple Mexican soup, you’ll get amazed at how something so easy can be so comforting and good.
 It’s all in the flavorings that go into making the tomato broth tasty.

-Whether you go classic or decide to jazz it up with some ground beef or extra veggies, we assure you, this one is a keeper.
+Whether you go classic or decide to jazz it up with some ground beef or extra veggies, I promise you, this one is a keeper.
 Oh, and don’t forget to check out our collection of favorite Mexican Soup Recipes as well, and get inspired to cook these new flavors in your kitchen.

 Sopa de Fideo, on our Gypsy Plate… enjoy!